 On September 13, the Romanian government adopted a memorandum to join EuroHPC.
 On September 27 is mentioned to be joining EuroHPC.

 On September 25 2018, Denmark signed the EuroHPC declaration.

-On September 28, also Ireland, Slovakia and Hungary were listed in the EuroHPC regulation.
+On September 28, also Ireland, Norway, Slovakia and Hungary were listed in the EuroHPC regulation as founding members.
 (Regulation text itself dates from September 18.)